[German: Wie kommt man vom Flughafen Wien in die Stadt]

 The Vienna Airport Lines (VAL) run various services to different destinations in Vienna.

-Their routes take you to the edge of the city centre (Schwedenplatz), to Westbahnhof and Hauptbahnhof rail stations, to the area around the Messe Wien event venue, and to the UN / Austria Centre and nearby hotels: see their VAL website for details.
+Their routes take you to the edge of the city centre (Schwedenplatz), to Westbahnhof and Hauptbahnhof rail stations, to the area around the VIECON / Messe Wien event venue, and to the UN / Austria Centre and nearby hotels: see the VAL official website for details.